 Micro-influencers are ordinary people who are passionate about one specialist topic.
 Because of their knowledge and passion for a certain topic, people have a high level of trust in them.
 They notice and appreciate their reviews and recommendations.

-Buyers in the B2B sector will first check a company’s website to see what products are available, then head to review sites to see what experts have to say about those products.
+Buyers in the B2B sector will check a company’s website to see what products are available, then head to review sites to see what experts say about those products.
 This means that influencers affect people’s buying decisions, and positive reviews from the right micro-influencer will boost your sales.

 Authenticity is key